boidushya/better-lyrics/STYLING.md

 The `blyrics--active` class is added to the active line, and it scales the line back to its original size.
 It also changes the cursor to default and applies the `blyrics-glow` and `blyrics-wobble` animations to the text.

-All these in conjunction make the active line full-sized and applies animations to make it stand out.
+All these in conjunction make the active line full-sized and helps apply animations to make it stand out.

 ## 6. Creating Animation Effects